 But how can The Setpoint Diet book make such claims?
 Easy.
-The information you’ll learn in The Setpoint Diet book is based on hundreds of clinical, peer-reviewed research studies about how the metabolism really works.
+The information you’ll learn in The Setpoint Diet book is based on thousands of clinical, peer-reviewed research studies about how metabolism really works.
 There is no guesswork involved in these claims, just pure science.

 By reading and implementing the information contained in The Setpoint Diet book, you’ll enable your body to do the job it was designed to do — regulate your weight.
 (Your body always knew how to regulate your weight, but it could not do its job properly due to a whole bunch of other factors we’ll cover in this article.)